Zone Doubt, a.k.a. 'Surreal Я Us'...

 We seem to have a (semi)resident fox...
 Back in March, after the snow had melted, I saw something moving in the garden.
 At first I thought it was another cat - but Tyjer was sitting watching it rather than attacking, so I looked a little closer.
 It was a very poorly fox, all the fur gone from its tail and left shoulder and limping badly...

 Then last week Ken said he'd seen a fox wander down through the garden.
 That's not unusual, but this wasn't the usual fox, who we recognise because he is a magnificent specimen, big, strong and with a bushy full tail.
 Then on Friday last Kai went out to fill the bird feeders at the top of the garden, only to see a fox lying in a sunny spot up behind the privet he has planted at the edge of the new meadow.
 It saw him and slunk away through the damaged fence panel - but it was there the next day too, and he got a better look.
 If it is our poorly fox, it's made a full recovery, although its tail fur still hasn't quite regrown completely.
-And the hole in the new meadow is a lot bigger than it used to be...
+And the hole in the ground in the new meadow is a lot bigger than it used to be...
 We put some food out for it, which vanished fairly quickly.

 So, quick run-down of last week.